Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ![](/Images/Connector.png)

-**I overall recommend to order in priority the long board which is more versatile**.
+**I strongly recommend to order only the long board which is more versatile and will fit any shell with the original ribbon cable**.
 The neck is easy to break and file to make a short board from it.

 In case you want to mount the short PCB in a regular camera shell or in the regular [Game Boy Camera+ shell](https://ko-fi.com/s/9457d1cc6e), you will need a longer ribbon cable.
 **Aliexpress JST cables are much too thick and stiff for that task** and you must order a genuine JST cable.
 The only available seller for genuine replacement and longer cable is Digikey.
 Choose a [type B cable "socket to socket" ](https://www.digikey.fr/en/products/base-product/jst-sales-america-inc/455/A09ZR09Z/588181).
 The regular camera cable is [2 inches long](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H51B/6708551), so take at least a [4 inches one](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H102B/9972202).
 Digikey ribbon cables are just stiffer than the genuine cables but they can sustain the same amount of bending/torsion without loosing connection.